 Welcome to the virtual home of the Department of Public Administration and Urban Studies (PAUS) at The University of Akron.
 The goal of the department is to enhance the quality of public service through civic education, training and research.
 To meet that goal we offer a variety of degree programs, certificates, courses, seminars and workshops.
 If you are interested in furthering your career, providing better services to the public, or developing a broader civic perspective, we may have events, programs and degrees that fit your needs.

 Frequently Asked Questions about Public Administration and Urban Studies

 The department uses rolling admissions.
 There is no single deadline.

-The MA degree is a minimum of 33 credits.
+The MPA degree is a minimum of 39/42 credits.

-The MPA degree is a minimum of 48 credits.
+The JD/MPA is a minimum of 30/33 credits

-The MA and the MPA, on a full-time basis and year round, would require at least 18 months of continuous enrollment.
+The MPA, on a full-time basis and year round, would require at least 21 months.
 More commonly, it would take 2 years.
 Full-time graduate course work is set at a minimum of 9 units per semester.